TatianaTylosky/launch-your-first-website/guide.md

   ![](images/sublime.png)

-    ######Sublime, a text editor made for programmers.
+    Sublime is a text editor made for programmers.
 In the same way you use Word to write essays, you use Sublime to write code.

 3. In this blank file type out the following code.
 Next, save the file as "index.html" in the folder you just created.